55Cancri/qstd/memories/PROGRESS.md

 - ❌ Loading spinner may not be aligned properly
 - ❌ Switch, Progress internal layouts may be incorrect

-**gpt-v2 Playground (Expected State):**
+**consumer-project Playground (Expected State):**

-- Location: `memories/gpt-v2-playground-block.png`
+- Location: `memories/consumer-project-playground-block.png`
 - Shows: How Block should look when working correctly
-- Note: gpt-v2 server was not running during this session for comparison screenshot
+- Note: consumer-project server was not running during this session for comparison screenshot
-- From previous `COMPLETE_FINAL.md`: All Block variants worked correctly in gpt-v2
+- From previous `COMPLETE_FINAL.md`: All Block variants worked correctly in consumer-project

 **Specific Styling Failures Expected:**
 Based on `BLOCK_STYLING_ISSUE.md`, these should be broken: